ofqwx/form/README.md

 ### Custom validations

-If you want to create your own validation function, just create a function that receives the message you want to show when validation fails and returns a function that receives the value to evaluate and **throw** the message in case validation fails.
+If you want to create your validation function, just create a function that receives the message you want to show when validation fails and returns a function that receives the value to evaluate and **throw** the message in case of validation fails.

 ```JSX
 function numberValidation(validationMessage) {